Psoriasis and cancer

-Research does suggest that the use of ultraviolet light therapy to help heal psoriasis patches may increase the odds of developing squamous cell carcinoma—especially in patients who have at least 250 ultraviolet light therapy treatments.
+Research suggests that the use of ultraviolet light therapy to help heal psoriasis patches may increase the odds of developing squamous cell carcinoma, especially in those who’ve had at least 250 ultraviolet light therapy treatments.

-Understand that the increased cancer risks for people with psoriasis are relatively small.
-Psoriasis is a lifelong condition, but if you make the effort to be healthy in other ways, you can keep your risk of cancer or other health challenges to a minimum.
+The increased cancer risks for people with psoriasis are relatively small.
+Psoriasis is a lifelong condition, but if you make the effort to be healthy, you can minimize your risk of cancer or other health challenges.